 About 2RE Factory

 2RE Factory is my personal incubator for new projects.
 I give each one a number instead of a real name.
 Why?
-If a project tanks (and plenty of them do) I haven't wasted any energy building a brand around a corpse.
+If a project tanks (and plenty of them do) I haven't wasted energy building a brand around a corpse.
 My attachment stays with the idea, not the label.
-I borrowed this from Flagship Pioneering, the firm behind Moderna.
-They called the company LS18 for years before it became a household name.
+I borrowed this idea from Flagship Pioneering, the biotech incubator that launches medical companies.
+They called Moderna "LS18" for years before it became a household name.

 Some projects never reach escape velocity.
 That's fine.
 A few eventually earn a real name, but the number keeps my head straight: am I building something that matters, or just polishing a logo?
 The incubator itself is 2RE00.
 The null project.
 Ground zero.

-The top-level number is the project type.
+The top-level number is the project category.
 Example: 2RE01 is my postmodern art work.
-The sub-number is the specific piece.
+The sub-number is the specific project.
 Example: 2RE02.06 is a 1998 photo of a cotton swab.
 (Yes, really.)
-I stole this scheme from software versioning numbers.
+I stole this numbering scheme from software versioning numbers.

 2RE

-Pronounced "Torrey" as in my first name.
+2RE is Pronounced "Torrey" as in my first name.
 Back in the '80s, arcade games only allowed three letters for high scores.
 So I'd put 2RE whenever I topped the leaderboard.
 It stuck.
-I've used 2RE as an online persona ever since, mostly for projects I'm actually proud of.
+I still use 2RE as usernames, especially for videogame characters.

 Factory